JamesVictor-O/Forescene/README.md

 Creators post **15–60 second prediction videos**, staking confidence points (or tokens) to prove belief.
 When outcomes are verified, accurate predictors earn rewards and reputation — creating an economy of truth and foresight.

+- A Social Layer for Predictions
+- Skin-in-the-Game Engagement
+- Communities That Turn Insight Into Culture
+- Verified Outcomes & Reputation

 ---

 ## 🎮 How It Works

 ### 👤 For Predictors (Creators)

-1. **Record a Prediction Video**
+1. **Record a Prediction Video or write your Prediction**

    - Example: “BTC will hit $100K before December 31.”
    - Add tags like `#crypto` or `#sports`.
-   - AI automatically extracts and structures your claim.
+   - AI automatically extracts and structures your claim and verify if this Prediction is a verifiable one.

 2. **Stake Your Confidence**